RafaelOfEldor/ecommerce-app/README.md

 # Link to website: https://mock-ecommerce.com/

 # ecommerce-app
-An ecommerce website using spring boot + postgreSQL + react and docker, deployed through AWS ECS.
+An ecommerce website using spring boot + postgreSQL + react and docker, deployed through AWS ECS + RDS.

 Made to improve and display my spring boot backend skills, as well as learn some docker and AWS.